 Comparisons with Other Ancient Granaries Worldwide

 The Ancient Granaries of the Anti-Atlas share similarities with other ancient granaries found in different parts of the world.
 From the terraced rice granaries of Southeast Asia to the adobe granaries of the American Southwest.
 These structures display intriguing parallels in design, purpose, and cultural significance.
-Exploring these global counterparts enables us to appreciate the universal human need for food security and the diverse ways it has been addressed throughout history.
+Exploring these global counterparts allows us to appreciate the universal human need for food security and the diverse ways people have addressed it throughout history.

 Lessons learned for sustainable agriculture and food storage